 If a child forgets their home lunch, a hot lunch will be served to them upon their request and the parent account will be charged accordingly.

-If you are eligible for Free and Reduced Lunch, the cost is .40 per day.
+If you are eligible for Free and Reduced Lunch, the cost is a reduced price per day.
 Please see the additional guidelines for free and reduced lunch.